 - a.
 Any property remaining after the disposition process outlined in Section II.C.1 will be made available to the public for purchase in accordance with this policy and applicable Florida Statutes.
 Waterfront or canal-front lands will not be considered for disposal. - b.
 The City Manager or designee will notify the adjacent landowners by certified mail of the City's interest in selling these properties, as well as the process and timeline for the landowners to notify the City of their interest in purchasing the property and to submit a written offer.
-The purchaser will be responsible for all costs associated with the sale.
+The city will not be responsible for any of the buyer's closing costs associated with the real estate transaction.
 The City will not warrant that a building permit can or will be issued.
 Due diligence of the future use of a surplus property is the responsibility of a potential buyer. - 3.
 Proceeds from Sales.
 Proceeds from the sale of surplus properties will be allocated pursuant to City Commission direction.
-In the absence of direction, the sale proceeds will be allocated to the City's General Fund or to the applicable special district or enterprise fund, based on the governmental entity selling the property.